La Muette station

+History

 The Chaussée de la Muette is named after the Château de la Muette, which was converted from a hunting lodge to a small castle for Margaret of Valois, the first wife of King Henry IV of France.
 The meaning of the name of the hunting lodge is not known.
-It may have derived from "muete", a spelling which appears frequently up to the end of the eighteenth century and which signifies a pack of deer-hounds (meute); it may have come from the "mues" or horns which stags shed in the autumn; or again from the "mue" or moulting-period of hunting hawks.
+It may have derived from "muete", a spelling which appears frequently up to the end of the eighteenth century, and which signifies a pack of deer-hounds (meute); it may have come from the "mues" or horns which stags shed in the autumn; or again from the "mue" or moulting-period of hunting hawks.
 The old château was demolished in the 1920s to make room for a wealthy housing estate.
 A new château was built nearby for Baron Henri James de Rothschild (1872–1947) in 1922.
 This is now the headquarters for the Organisation for Economic Co-operation and Development.